-Christopher Martinez, a co-founder of StoneTurn and the firm’s Managing Partner, has more than 25 years of experience in intellectual property (“IP”) damages quantification, intellectual asset licensing and complex financial modeling.
+Christopher Martinez, a co-founder of StoneTurn and the firm’s Co-Chair, has more than 25 years of experience in intellectual property (“IP”) damages quantification, intellectual asset licensing and complex financial modeling.

 Christopher advises companies on the valuation, commercialization, licensing and management of intellectual assets.
 As a former licensing executive of a Fortune 50 enterprise, he brings a unique and experience-based approach to the quantification of patent, trademark and copyright infringement damages, as well as trade secret misappropriation damages.
 Additionally, he has designed, implemented and executed royalty inspection programs on behalf of clients to facilitate the capture of the appropriate return on licensed intellectual assets.
 He possesses an understanding of accounting and financial valuation issues that impact intellectual assets, as well as the economic principles related to business transactions in general, and IP / technology transfer transactions in particular.

 Christopher also has extensive experience in quantifying economic damages in the context of breach of contract, business interruption, change of scope, and delay and disruption allegations.
 He has conducted contract compliance evaluations and other fact-finding investigations, and has served as an expert in many disputes.

 Christopher has worked with clients across a range of industries, including the pharmaceutical, biotechnology, medical device, semiconductor, telecommunications, Internet / e-Commerce and software sectors.